Heat kernel asymptotics for scaling limits of isoradial graphs: Euclidean Limit

-which proves \eqref{eq:volume-doubling}.
-In order to prove the Poincaré inequality \eqref{eq:poincare}, we follow the approach of Theorem 3.4 in \cite{angel2016}.
-Fix $n\in\mathbb{N}$ and a function $f : V_h \rightarrow \mathbb{R}$.
-Let $Z$ and $Z'$ be two i.i.d. $V_h$-valued random variables with distribution
+In order to prove the Poincaré inequality \eqref{eq:poincare}, we follow the approach of Theorem 3.4 in \cite{angel2016} based on the method of canonical paths originally developed in \cite{diaconis1991,jerrum1989}: Fix $n\in\mathbb{N}$ and a function $f : V_h \rightarrow \mathbb{R}$.
+Let $Z$ and $Z'$ be two i.i.d. $B_n^h (u)$-valued random variables with distribution

 for all $v\in B_n^h(u)$.
 Then, $\bar{f}_{B_n^h(u)} = \mathbb{E}[f(Z)]$ and we get